 Dissolution.
 At the Law Office of Anthony W. Greco, we understand the stress and life altering circumstances that individuals and families often deal with when facing the issue of Dissolution or Divorce.
 That is why it is important to have an attorney who has extensive experience in determining from the beginning if a Dissolution is a good idea, or if it’s even possible, given someone needs and legal goals.
 Choosing the right attorney is the first step in facing the legal termination of a marriage, an finding a lawyer who can provide counsel and advise when making the determination of whether a Divorce or Dissolution is best for the situation.
-It is quite common for a Client to “think” they will be able to reach an agreement with their soon-to-be ex-spouse for Dissolution purposes, only to discover, after speaking with an experienced attorney, that the consequences of such an agreement are not in their, or their children’s, best interest.
+It is quite common for a Client to think they will be able to reach an agreement with their soon-to-be ex-spouse for Dissolution purposes, only to discover, after speaking with an experienced attorney, that the consequences of such an agreement are not in their, or their children’s, best interest.

 Dissolution – Is it right for you ?

 The Law Office of Anthony W. Greco is committed to providing each and every Client with professional, aggressive and practical representation, while being sensitive to the Client’s unique concerns and goals.
-With more than 23 years of experience, our firm is equipped to deal with all issues involved in Divorce and Dissolution.
-From the complex, high-asset cases, emotionally charged Divorce, to the most basic Dissolution, The Law Office of Anthony W. Greco is prepared to aggressively represent its Clients’ concerns and interests from the first day of representation through trial.
+With more than 25 years of experience, our firm is equipped to deal with all issues involved in Divorce and Dissolution.
+From the complex, high-asset Divorce, to the most basic Dissolution, The Law Office of Anthony W. Greco is prepared to aggressively represent its Clients’ concerns and interests from the first day of representation through trial.